Vilma Santos: Mayor of Lipa City

 In 1998, she entered politics and ran for mayor of Lipa City, Batangas where she won three consecutive elections, becoming the city's first female mayor.

 In 2005, the University of the Philippines Diliman conferred on her the Gawad Plaridel Award for her achievements and contributions both as an actress and a public servant.
 In the same year she was conferred an honorary doctorate degree (honoris causa) in humanities by the Lipa City College.
 She was again honored in 2006 by UP Diliman as one of the four awardees in UP's First Diwata Awards.

 Governor of Batangas

-In 2007, Santos-Recto was on her third and final term as Mayor of Lipa and was barred for seeking another term.
-She became a reluctant candidate for Governor of Batangas as her brother-in-law, incumbent Vice Governor Richard Recto, is seeking the governorship.

-On March 5, 2007, during the regular flag-raising ceremony at the Lipa City Hall, Santos-Recto ask for a week to decide if she will run or not.
-This was attended by thousands of her supporters not only in Lipa but from different towns in Batangas.
-On March 12, 2007, she made her final decision, running for Governor of Batangas despite having her brother-in-law as her rival, including incumbent governor Arman Sanchez and former police chief Nestor Sanares.

-On the day of her filing of her candidacy, Richard Recto decided to withdraw his candidacy and run for congress instead.

-Santos-Recto was proclaimed Governor-elect of the province of Batangas on May 21, 2007, after garnering 475,740 votes against incumbent Arman Sanchez's 344,969 becoming the first female governor of the province of Batangas.
-Governor Santos-Recto was reelected Governor of Batangas during the May 2010 elections defeating incumbent Santo Tomas Mayor Edna Sanchez, who substituted her husband Arman Sanchez who died on April 27, 2010, and again, reelected as Governor of Batangas during the May 2013 elections and her last term being a Governor.
+Santos ran for governor of Batangas in the 2007 Philippine general election.
+She was proclaimed Governor-elect on May 21, 2007, after garnering 475,740 votes against incumbent Arman Sanchez's 344,969, becoming the first female governor of the province.
+She was reelected to her second term as Governor of Batangas in 2010, defeating incumbent Santo Tomas Mayor Edna Sanchez, who substituted her husband Arman Sanchez who died a few weeks before the election.
+She was re-elected to her third and final term as Governor in 2013.